SIHPragati/Pragati_Backend/docs/API.md

 ### POST `/api/auth/users`
 - **Roles**: `ADMIN`, `PRINCIPAL`
 - **Description**: Create an application user mapped to optional teacher/student records.
-Principals can only create STUDENT user accounts for students in their own school.
+Principals can only create STUDENT and TEACHER user accounts for staff/students in their own school.
 - **Request**
 ```json
 {